GaloisInc/crucible/crux-mir/README.md

 you're testing on.
 Make sure that the `rlibs` symlink exists and points to the right architecture's libraries.
-If not, run the `translate_libs.sh` script as described above.
+If not, run the `translate_libs.sh` script as described above under Installation.

 ### Expected Failures